 Debian is reliable.
 Debian is popular on servers.
 Debian is a bit too difficult on the desktop.

 The Debian restrictions on package licenses is a roadblock for video software.
 You can use VLC on a Debian server to convert video from format to format.
 When you try to watch video from Web sites and streaming services on the desktop, you find Debian does not have some popular codecs but Ubuntu does have them.
 You switch from Debian to Ubuntu for convenience.

-When the Ubuntu user interface annoys you into further action, you switch to Linux Mint that offers the choice of the Ubuntu installation of everything or the Debian option of only free open source codecs.
+When the Ubuntu user interface annoys you into further action, you switch to Linux Mint, a Linux distribution with all the advantages of Ubuntu and a better user interface.